nvietto/blog/content/project/Teaching/index.md

 </p>

 This is an undergraduate criminology and criminal justice research methods course.
+This course was adapted from the Justin Nix's [CRCJ 2510 Research Methods course](https://jnix.netlify.app/courses/crcj2510/).

 GitHub: https://github.com/nvietto/Teaching/tree/main/CRCJ-2510